Catholic Chaplain Corps

 Pastoral Visitors provide emotional and spiritual support for people in their pain, loss and anxiety, as well as their triumphs and joys.
 They are not a counselor or teacher but an accompanier.
-Essential qualities for these volunteers are a genuine caring spirit for the other person, trustworthiness and an interest to learn.
+Essential qualities/skills for these pastoral visitors are a genuine caring spirit for the other person, trustworthiness and an interest to learn.

 A CCC course helps you develop the skills to step respectfully and compassionately into another’s life or illness story.
 You will become more skilled in empathic listening and increase your knowledge about pastoral care.
 Skills benefit those who serve in pastoral care or outreach ministry: those who bring Holy Communion to the sick and elderly; volunteers in hospitals, nursing homes or outreach centers; those who visit the homebound or imprisoned; and more.
 With enhanced skills, your enjoyment of ministry will increase as your care becomes more effective.

-Eucharistic Ministry Training (EMT) – Homebound and Nursing Home Ministry*, Spring 2020
+Eucharistic Ministry Training (EMT) – Homebound and Nursing Home Ministry

 This important, 8-hour course is designed to equip persons to effectively provide Holy Communion to Catholic sisters and brothers who are homebound or residents in Nursing Homes.
 You serve as a part of your parish ministry and are encouraged to deepen your commitment through periodic enrichment opportunities in your parish.